-'''

-preds (float tensor): (N, ...)target (long or bool tensor): (N, ...)
+- preds (float tensor): (N, ...)

-'''
+- target (long, int, bool or float tensor): (N, ...)

-• indexes (long tensor): (N, ...)
+- indexes (long tensor): (N, ...)

 indexes, preds and target must have the same dimension. indexes indicate to which query a prediction belongs.
 Predictions will be first grouped by indexes and then Normalized Discounted Cumulative Gain will be computed as the mean of the Normalized Discounted Cumulative Gain over each query.